wangronin/MIP-EGO/README.md

 from subprocess import STDOUT, check_output

 #import our package, the surrogate model and the search space classes
-from BayesOpt import BayesOpt
+from mipego import mipego
-from BayesOpt.Surrogate import RandomForest from BayesOpt.SearchSpace import ContinuousSpace, NominalSpace, OrdinalSpace
+from mipego.Surrogate import RandomForest from mipego.SearchSpace import ContinuousSpace, NominalSpace, OrdinalSpace

 #some help packages
 import re